CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     for us to designate our own values for certain reference data in MDW.
 In the Categories constructor, we're building our own list of TaskCategories to include along with the MDW built-in ones.

-#### Configure the ResolveBug task template
+#### Configure the ResolveBugAutoform task template
   - Designer caches this type of data obtained from the MDW server, so close everything and refresh Process Explorer.
 When you re-expand the project tree, that's when Designer pulls these values from the server.
-After that, open up ResolveBug.task and change the Category to ISSUE - Bug.
+After that, open up ResolveBugAutoform.task and change the Category to ISSUE - Bug.

   - While we're here let's explore some other aspects of manual tasks.
 We could specify a [due interval](../../help/taskSLA.html)